What is a docent?

 9603 Woods Drive

 Upon receipt and review of application, candidates will be contacted for an interview with a member of the Museum’s Education staff.
 Before the interview, all applicants must take a self-guided tour of ALL IHMEC exhibitions.

-- May and June, 2018 – Prospective Docent interviews
+- August & September, 2019 – Prospective Docent interviews

 As a Certified Docent, the Museum Offers: